• homily •

 Meaning: 1.
 A morally edifying sermon to inspire a congregation, as opposed to a more philosophical message on theological doctrine.
 2. A platitude, a short expression of an uplifting nature.
 3. A tedious and probably insincere tirade on morality.

-Notes: The arrival of Pope Benedict in the US has cast a spotlight on today's Good Word.
+Notes: The 2015 visit of Pope Francis to the US cast a spotlight on today's Good Word.
 He is, of course, a seasoned homilist who homilizes often.
-Recently, however, the meaning of this word has taken a turn for the pejorative (the same direction as sermon).
+Recently, however, the meaning of this word has taken a turn toward the pejorative (the same direction as sermon).
 Today both these words metaphorically imply tedious, self-righteous moralizing.

-In Play: When referring to the activity of the Catholic Church, today's word is taken quite seriously: "Pope Benedict delivered a homily to a crowd that filled the Washington Nationals baseball stadium yesterday."
+In Play: When referring to the activity of the Catholic Church, today's word is taken quite seriously: "Pope Francis delivered a homily to an audience that packed the Benjamin Franklin Parkway in Philadelphia on his 2015 visit."
 Unfortunately, this word is more often used sarcastically these days: "Foster Grant gave me a five-minute homily on the evils of alcohol while trying to maintain his balance after a three-martini lunch."